 April 2006 was the 100th anniversary of a momentous revolution in Christianity that began at 312 Azusa Street in a ramshackle part of downtown Los Angeles.
 A writer for a local newspaper captured the significance of the Azusa Street Revival when he noted that it is “now seen as the great awakening of the Pentecostal / Charismatic movement.”1

 For the first 300 years of the church’s history, believers faced many local and empire-wide persecutions of varying intensity.
-One of the most terrifying struck in a.d.
-250. This was the “Decian Persecution,” named after the Roman Emperor Decius Trajan (249-251), who instigated it.
+One of the most terrifying struck in A.D.
+250. This was the “Decian Persecution,” named after the Roman Emperor Decius Trajan (249-251), who started it.

 Swiss theologian Karl Barth has been called “the most outstanding and consistently evangelical theologian that the world has seen in modern times.”
 Pope Pius XII (1876-1958) called Barth the most important theologian since Thomas Aquinas.
 By any measure, Karl Barth has had a profound influence on modern Christian leaders and scholars across a wide variety of traditions.